 If you need help, or to learn more, call Skagit County Community Action Agency at (360) 416-7585.
 Or stop by the main office at 330 Pacific Pl, Mount Vernon, WA 98273.

 Emergency financial assistance and social services

 Opportunity Council is another non-profit in the region.
-Skagit County families with children can enroll into Head start.
-They also fight hunger from Basic Food Outreach, may have loans for paying rent or other bills, and provide employment resources.
+Skagit County families with children, including single moms, can enroll into Head start.
+They also fight hunger from Basic Food Outreach.
+Or the non-profit may have loans for paying rent or other bills, and provide employment resources.
 Other financial and emergency support is offered as well.
-More Skagit County Opportunity Council.
+More on Skagit County Opportunity Council.

 Skagit County Volunteers of America - The charity serves all of western Washington.
 Some examples of services administered include emergency rental assistance as a form of eviction prevention.
 They also distribute food, provide bus vouchers, dental care, and operate Life Skills workshops, among other services.
-Read Volunteers of America Western Washington
+A major focus is on helping veterans in the region too.
+Read more on Volunteers of America Western Washington.

 Skagit Valley Family YMCA has various free family programs, including child care, school supplies, food boxes and fitness resources.
 The assistance is either free or at low or no cost.
 Address: 1901 Hoag Rd, Mount Vernon, WA 98273.
 Dial (360) 336-9622

 Skagit County free Volunteer Lawyer Program - This legal aid can also offer help for medical and health care expenses.
 Or the free lawyers help tenants in Skagit County.
 Counselors will or attorney will help people and patients access health insurance and answer their health care questions.
 Or they stop eviction, help low-income seniors or the disabled get benefits and provide other pro-bono services.